Estate Planning + Protecting Your Estate

 For any minor children under 18 years of age, you will need to consider who will care for them after your passing.
 This may be your spouse, partner, the eldest child, aunt, uncle and so on.

 When considering who to appoint, you will also need to consider that the guardian will be solely responsible for managing the affairs of your children and will use the assets of your estate to pay for the maintenance, education and support of your children.
 You will also need to consider any shared custody arrangements and any alternative guardians should your appointed guardian not be able to care for the minor children.

 You may also wish to consider your wishes in relation to where your children will live and go to school.

-We note that a person appointed as guardian in the will does not automatically authorise them to be guardian.
+We note that a person appointed as guardian in the Will does not automatically authorise them to be guardians.
 Your appointed guardian will still be required to obtain an Order from the Victorian Civil and Administrative Tribunal (VCAT) appointing them as legal guardian.

 This person is responsible for managing your entire estate and it is highly recommended that the person or persons you appoint are people that you trust completely.

 Without your powers of attorney documents in place, for your financial and personal affairs, your loved ones would need to apply for a Guardianship Order from VCAT in order to manage your affairs.